 - Bid documents

 In addition to being kept safe, these items must remain easily accessible.
-Different teams will need different documents, and some items need to be kept archived for tax and business compliance purposes.
+Different team members will need different documents, and some items need to be kept archived for tax and business compliance purposes.
 Otherwise, the business will run inefficiently, and its growth may well suffer.

 Benefits of Document Storage in Construction

-Document storage solutions serve to make construction company offices more streamlined while also cutting down other costs throughout the business.
+Document storage solutions provide document control and serve to make construction company offices more streamlined while also cutting down other costs throughout the business.
 The ways in which document storage can help construction companies include:

-- Save space: Rather than dedicating massive cabinets—or even sections of warehouses—to handling construction documents, you can dedicate your office space to more industry-specific endeavors by storing documents off site.
+- Save space: Rather than dedicating massive cabinets—or even sections of warehouses—to managing construction documents, you can dedicate your office space to more industry-specific endeavors by storing documents off site.

-- Security: Offsite storage facilities are highly secure, and since service providers are dedicated to document management full-time, they adhere to the strictest security protocols.
+- Security: Offsite storage facilities are highly secure, and since service providers are dedicated to document management full-time, they adhere to the strictest security protocols when managing construction documents.
 There is far lower risk of losing important blueprints or finding client information stolen.

-With the above benefits, construction companies can experience more efficient operation and accelerated growth.
-Armstrong Archives, LLC provides many document storage services to the construction industry, so contact us to learn more.
+With the above benefits, construction companies can experience more efficient operation and accelerated growth with effective document management.
+Armstrong Archives, LLC provides many document storage services to project managers, construction managers, and others in the industry, so contact us to learn more.